 Doing Church in the Midst of a Pandemic

-COVID has effected all of our lives, and the Church has not been exempt.
+COVID has affected all of our lives, and the Church has not been exempt.

 Therefore, we endeavor to serve you best by offering a multitude of different services that are designed to draw you close to the LORD, while helping you feel as safe as possible during these difficult days.